M3D Applications are closed for the 2026-2027 Academic Year

 Create an application online through the University of Washington Graduate School website.

-• There are no prompts set by the M3D PhD program.
+- There are no prompts set by the M3D PhD program.
 A Statement of Purpose should reflect upon your prior education, research, and life experiences that have influenced you to pursue a PhD in biomedical research and the M3D program.
-Your statement should also feature reflections on your commitment to diversity and equity.
+Your statement should also feature reflections on your commitment to making science a welcoming and inclusive endeavor.
 See the required materials page for more info.

-• Identify five (5) M3D Faculty whose research you are interested in or aligns with your own
+- Identify five (5) M3D Faculty whose research interests you or align with your own

 Submission

 The Molecular Medicine and Mechanism of Disease (M3D) Ph.D.
-Program is committed to recruiting diverse participants, including students with a broad spectrum of scientific interests, students from underrepresented racial and ethnic groups, students with physical or mental impairments that limit any major life activity, and students from economically or educationally disadvantaged backgrounds.
-Addition information about resources for student applicants with disabilities is available on the Disability Resource Services (DRS) website: http://depts.washington.edu/uwdrs
+Program is committed to recruiting participants of all backgrounds, including students with a broad spectrum of scientific interests, students from underrepresented racial and ethnic groups, students with physical or mental impairments that limit any major life activity, and students from economically or educationally disadvantaged backgrounds.

 Resources for Applicants with Physical or Mental Impairments

-• The Access Technology Center (ATC) serves users with disabilities, allowing them to fully use campus computing resources.
-ATC staff provides accessibility consultations and instructs users on the basics of accessible hardware and software.
+- The Access Technology Center (ATC) serves users with disabilities, allowing them to fully use campus computing resources.
+ATC staff provide accessibility consultations and instruct users on the basics of accessible hardware and software.